 MICHAEL RATNER: Welcome, Amy.

-AMY GOODMAN: Well, this is an amazing story in The Washington Post, especially in its details about what happened to this one man, Khaled Masri.
+AMY GOODMAN: Well, this is an amazing story in The Washington Post, especially in its details about what happened to this one man, Khalid Masri.
 Beginning with the cooperation of the German government, which was anti-Iraq war, and the U.S., Dana Priest, the writer, begins, "In May 2004, the White House dispatched the U.S. ambassador in Germany to pay an unusual visit to that country’s interior minister.
 Ambassador Daniel Coats carried instructions from the State Department transmitted via the C.I.A.’s Berlin station because they were too sensitive and highly classified for regular diplomatic channels, according to several people with knowledge of the conversation."

-Priest goes on to write, "Coats informed the German minister that the C.I.A. had wrongfully imprisoned one of its citizens, Khaled Masri, for five months, and would soon release him, the sources said.
+Priest goes on to write, "Coats informed the German minister that the C.I.A. had wrongfully imprisoned one of its citizens, Khalid Masri, for five months, and would soon release him, the sources said.
 There was also a request that the German government not disclose what it had been told even if Masri went public.
 The U.S. officials feared exposure of a covert action program designed to capture terrorism suspects abroad and transfer them among countries and possible legal challenges to the C.I.A. from Masri and others with similar allegations."
 A remarkable story.

 MICHAEL RATNER: Well, Dana Priest’s story was absolutely amazing because of the detail.
 I mean, we have all known about the extraordinary rendition program for a long time.
 The Center for Constitutional Rights has had this case of Maher Arar, a Canadian citizen who was detained at Kennedy airport, sent to Syria where he was tortured, but what this story does is put detail on it.
 It talks about this unit that’s set up in the basement of the C.I.A., 1,200 people working on extraordinary rendition.
 It talks about "black sites," which are C.I.A. sites, which may even be in Europe, Romania and Poland.
-And then, of course, it has the story of Khaled El-Masri, who was innocent, picked up, taken to Afghanistan, interrogated, tortured and then released, with the Germans closely involved.
+And then, of course, it has the story of Khalid El-Masri, who was innocent, picked up, taken to Afghanistan, interrogated, tortured and then released, with the Germans closely involved.

 And what I think is going on here is that Europe has been deeply involved in this whole process.
 Certainly, the intelligence agencies of Europe have been involved.
 And hundreds of flights, hundreds of flights have gone out of Germany, taking people, C.I.A. flights, all over the world to be tortured.
 And now that it’s being exposed, Europe is sitting there demanding — supposedly demanding from the U.S., 'Tell us what's going on.
 Tell us what’s happening.’
 Yet at the same time, they have been involved in not only some of their countries allowing these camps to be there, but in allowing these flights to go from Sweden, from England, from Germany, from Spain, all over Europe, to take people to torture facilities everywhere in the world.